edeutsch/RunAssessor/README.md

 ```

 There is also a small respository of larger `.mzML.gz` files we used to test RunAssessor in `RunAssessor/tests/large_files/`.
 You can try RunAssessor on those files.
-Files in `large_files` will generate a more substantial JSON and summary file comapred to `chlo_6_tiny.mzML.gz`.
+Files in `large_files` will generate a more substantial JSON and summary file compared to `chlo_6_tiny.mzML.gz`.
 ```bash
 cd tests/large_files
 python large_test_file_downloader.py